 Self-Hosted GitHub Runners on Spot Instances

 GitHub-hosted runners are $0.008/minute.
-EC2 Spot c5.2xlarge is $0.0344/hour — 7× cheaper for the same hardware.
+EC2 Spot instances are up to 90% cheaper for equivalent compute.
 Here's the architecture behind jit-runners: on-demand self-hosted runners via AWS Lambda and EC2 Spot.

 GitHub-hosted runners cost $0.008 per minute (Linux, 2 vCPU / 7 GB).
 If your team runs 500 minutes of CI per day, that’s $1,200/month.
 For a startup with a moderately active engineering team, CI bills are often the largest single cloud cost line item.